Dorothy Brooke: Campaign

-There were many challenges and obstacles throughout the early years of Brooke’s efforts.
+There were many challenges and obstacles throughout the early years of Brooke's efforts.
 Progress was prolonged, and, as the wife of the senior cavalry officer in Egypt, she had strenuous social duties.
 Nevertheless, she acquired frail old horses when and where she found them.
 She raised money from her friends and from her own pocket, got together a Committee, and set in motion the Old War Horse Campaign of Rescue.
 By April 1931, six months after her arrival in Egypt, she was writing to the Morning Post to appeal for funds.
 Thousands of readers responded.
 King George V was one of her many supporters throughout the British Commonwealth.

 At first, she used the premises of the Egyptian S.P.C.A., but this was to prove unrealistic in the long term, and it was difficult to find light, airy stables in Cairo – and to gain the necessary permission.
 However, she was persistent in working to raise money.
 During the first summer leave, she produced an 8-page pamphlet.
 There were further appeals in the press.

-Almost all the old war horses were totally unfit to stand a voyage home.
-They were pathetically grateful for a drink and for somewhere to lie down.
+Almost all the old war horses were unfit to stand a voyage home.
+They were given water, days of rest, and feed, and treated to kindness.
+Some were humanely euthanised.

-“As their ill-shod misshapen hooves felt the deep tibbin [broken barley straw] bed beneath them, there would be another doubting disbelieving halt.
+"As their ill-shod misshapen hooves felt the deep tibbin [broken barley straw] bed beneath them, there would be another doubting disbelieving halt.
 Then gradually they would lower their heads and sniff as though they could not believe their own eyes or noses.
 Memories, long forgotten, would then return when some stepped eagerly forwards towards the mangers piled high with berseem, while others, with creaking joints, lowered themselves slowly on to the bed and lay, necks and legs outstretched.
-There they remained, flat out, until hand fed by the syces.”
+There they remained, flat out, until hand fed by the syces."

-They were given days of rest, and feed, and treated to kindness, and then put out of what was, for so many, their extreme misery.
-Very few were returned to England.